Claudio Amendola

-Claudio Amendola (born 16 February 1963) is an Italian actor, director and television presenter.
+Claudio Amendola (born 16 February 1963) is an Italian actor, film director and television presenter.
 He starred in the 1993 film The Escort, which was entered into the 1993 Cannes Film Festival.

 Biography

 Born in Rome and the son of actors and voice dubbers Ferruccio Amendola and Rita Savagnone, Amendola started his movie career during the 1980s, playing comic roles in some Italian comedies directed by Carlo Vanzina.
-In 1987 he played his first dramatic role in Soldati - 365 all'alba, directed by Marco Risi, and in the following decade he confirmed his dramatic skills in some movies like Ultrà (1990) and The Escort (1993), both directed by Ricky Tognazzi.
+In 1987 he played his first dramatic role in Soldati - 365 all'alba, directed by Marco Risi, and in the following decade he confirmed his dramatic skills in some movies such as Ultra (1990) and The Escort (1993), both directed by Ricky Tognazzi.
 During the 2000s Amendola became a very popular television actor, acting in the popular fiction I Cesaroni, the Italian version of Los Serrano.

 Personal life

-Amendola is married to actress Francesca Neri and they have a son together, Rocco.
+Amendola was married to actress Francesca Neri from 2010 until 2022 and they have a son together, Rocco.
 He also has two daughters from a previous marriage.
 One of them is voice actress Alessia Amendola.